maxpou/maxpou.fr/_posts/2017-01-11-2016-a-year-in-review.md

 **New OS:**

 I really wanted to learn Linux this year.
 I was using Microsoft since my young years, but this OS got a big drawback for web development: the native console is messy and the writing files is a very slow operation (Symfony Framework use a lot of files).
-I was a Ubuntu in a Vagrant box, so I wasn't so stranger.
+I was already using Ubuntu in a Vagrant box, so I wasn't so stranger.
 This is why I choose Ubuntu.
 During the Ubuntu installation, I completely erase my Windows.
 After few tears, I accept it.
 And to be honest, few month after I didn't plan to roll back.

 When I start my new job, they ask me my favorite OS.
 Unfortunately Linux wasn't in the list and I have to choose between Windows 10 and MacOS...
-I choose the iMac!
+I choose the second one (iMac)!
 It was a bit weird for me, because I don't stick to Apple's philosophy.
-But to be honest, I like it (except the shitty defaults softwares).
+But to be honest, I like it (except the 💩 defaults softwares).

 **Tame the whale (Docker):**